-Did you know that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
-That’s why it’s essential to have an energy-efficient HVAC system.
+Where you aware that more than one-half of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s so important to maintain an energy-efficient HVAC system.

-In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save homeowners money and encourage sustainability.
+In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save consumers money and encourage sustainability.

 So what does all of this mean for your existing furnace in 2023?
-As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+Currently, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces